You Support This Site

 After over 2,000 years of waiting and suffering (of course demons suffer!
 They're in hell!
 Duh!), Lo Pan is willing to cheat to influence outcomes.
 He's vicious, mean, crusty, crabby, murderous, villainous, but at the same time, pitiful.

 "I'm not about to wait another two thousand years!"

 Jack Burton is a laconic, likable, big mouth with an "Ash" attitude.
 This Duke Nukem machismo would probably work if he was John Wayne.
 Unfortunately, Jack is more bluster than business.
 Though he's adequately buff, he's also naive, klutzy and a nimrod.
 He leaps into trouble without plan or strategy, thinks the world will work the way he imagines, and finds himself frequently caught short when real life hits him repeatedly between the eyes.
-Jack often finds himself being saved as much as he does any saving.
+Jack thinks he's the hero but he isn't, and often finds himself being saved as much as he does any saving.

 "It's all in the reflexes."

-His pal/partner is a hyper martial arts expert who, when he's not threatening to take someone's life, is frenzedly running like hell to save his own.
+His pal/partner is a hyper martial arts expert who, when he's not threatening to take someone's life, is frenziedly running like hell to save his own.

-Not to be outdone is costume designer April Ferry (CHILD'S PLAY, LEVIATHAN, DONNIE DARKO, FRAILTY), who gives us the flavor and belief in an Ancient Chinese curse living in the U.S., and a micro-culture compressed into a typical U.S. city with ways and laws still influenced by the Motherland.
+Not to be outdone is costume designer April Ferry (CHILD'S PLAY, LEVIATHAN, DONNIE DARKO, FRAILTY), who gives us the flavor and belief in an Ancient Chinese curse living in the U.S., and micro-culture compressed into a typical U.S. city, yet with ways and laws still influenced by the Motherland.